peterpjaspers/yet-another-make/doc/yam.md

 # When to use Yam?
 Consider using Yam when you want:
 - a quick edit-compile-test cycle, also for large (>10,000 files) repositories.
-- correct incremental builds, such that you never need to run clean builds.
+- correct incremental builds (or: no need to ever run clean builds).
 - reproducable builds.
 - obsolete output files to be deleted automatically.
 - to write build rules/commands in a simple out-of-the-box language, and/or...